Monte-Inc/nvidia-ai-virtual-assistant/evaluations/Plan.md

 1. Tests complete user tasks from start to finish (not internal mechanics)
 2. Uses real database data as ground truth for test generation
 3. Resets a test DB clone before each task for isolation
-4. Uses programmatic verification where possible, LLM judge where needed
+4. Uses programmatic verification for all checks
 5. Supports both single-turn and multi-turn conversations
-6. Integrates with LangSmith for tracing and analysis

 **Key Principle**: We evaluate whether the agent *accomplished the user's goal correctly*, not whether it took a specific internal path.

+**Current Status**: Phase 1 (Core Infrastructure) is complete.
+Phase 2 (Task Generation) is partially complete with order_status tasks implemented.

 ---